Demonstration Informed Specification Search: Specification Search

-Given our maximum causal entropy agent model, we employ simulated annealing to approximately solve the TIDP problem.
 At a high level, \emph{Simulated Annealing} (SA)~\cite{DBLP:conf/wsc/SkiscimG83} is a probabilistic optimization method that seeks to minimize an energy function $U : Z \to \Reals \cup \{\infty\}$.
-To run SA, one requires three ingredients: (i) a \emph{cooling schedule} which determines a monotonically decreasing sequence of temperatures; (ii) a \emph{proposal} (neighbor) distribution $q(z'\mid z)$; and (iii) a \emph{reset} schedule; which periodically sets the current state, $z_t$, to one of the lowest energy candidates seen so far.
+To run SA, one requires three ingredients: (i) a \emph{cooling schedule} which determines a monotonically decreasing sequence of temperatures, (ii) a \emph{proposal} (neighbor) distribution $q(z'\mid z)$, and (iii) a \emph{reset} schedule, which periodically sets the current state, $z_t$, to one of the lowest energy candidates seen so far.

-A standard simulated annealing algorithm then operates as follows: (i) An initial $z_0 \in Z$ is selected; (ii) $\temperature_t$ is selected based on the cooling schedule; (iii) A neighbor $z'$ is sampled from $q(\bullet\mid z_t)$; (iv) $z'$ is accepted ($z_{t+1} \gets z'$) with probability:
+A standard simulated annealing algorithm then operates as follows: (i) An initial $z_0 \in Z$ is selected (ii) $\temperature_t$ is selected based on the cooling schedule. (iii) A neighbor $z'$ is sampled from $q(\bullet\mid z_t)$. (iv) $z'$ is accepted ($z_{t+1} \gets z'$) with probability:

-where $dU \eqdef U(z) - U(z')$; (v) Finally, if a reset is triggered, $z_{t+1}$ is sampled from previous candidates, e.g., uniform on the argmin.
+where $dU \eqdef U(z) - U(z')$. (v) Finally, if a reset set is trigger, $z_{t+1}$ is sampled from previous candidates, e.g., uniform on the argmin.

-For DISS, we will start by expressing the posterior distribution on tasks in the form:
+As previously stated, we propose a variant of simulated annealing adapted for our specification inference problem.
+We will start by assuming the posterior distribution on tasks takes the form: